nrag/BehavioralCloning/writeup_template.md

 ####2.
 Final Model Architecture

-I started with the VGG-16 architecture (vgg16.py lines 18-24) and made the following modifications:
+I started with the VGG-16 architecture shown below Here is a visualization of the VGG-16 architecture:
+![alt text][image1]

+I made the following modifications to the VGG-16 architecture:
 * Replaced the last 1000-node fully-connected layer with softmax activation with a 1-node fully connected layer with linear activation
 * Added Dropouts after fully connected layer
 * Added Dropouts after the last two convolutional blocks (because GTX1080 ran out of memory with dropouts after other convolutional blocks.
 I could have reduced my batch size but the training time would have shot up)

-Here is a visualization of the VGG-16 architecture:
-![alt text][image1]

-The final model architecture  consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture  consisted of a convolution neural network with the following layers and layer sizes.
+Here's the visualization of the model

+![alt text][image10]

 ####3.
 Creation of the Training Set & Training Process